NicBonetto/eclipse/README.md

 Just type in a specific artist's name, and click through other recommended artists with the option to listen to 30 second song previews if they are available.

-This was a fun side project in my own attempt to create a solution to the problem of becoming bored listening to the same music.
+This was a fun personal project in my own attempt to create a solution to the problem of becoming bored listening to the same music.

 *Important Note: When searching, artists' names must be spelled correctly.*